Mohammadbinshahid/Team4_Capstone_Project/README.md

   * [Coming Soon]

 **Technologies**:
-This is a full-stack web application that primarily uses a Node.js backend with Express.js as the
+This is a full-stack web application that primarily uses a Node.js with Express.js server platform, MySQL database, and Handebars.js templating engine.

 * **Data Analysis**:
   * **Jupyter Notebook**: